Heads of Laboratories

 Patricia and John Rosenwald Laboratory of Neurobiology and Genetics

 The brain is critically dependent on sufficient blood flow.
-Dr. Strickland’s laboratory investigates how dysfunction of the circulatory system contributes to neurological diseases, such as Alzheimer’s disease, in humans and mice.
+Strickland’s laboratory investigates how dysfunction of the circulatory system contributes to neurological conditions such as Alzheimer’s disease in humans and in mice.

 B.S. in chemistry, 1968